androwsc/Embeat/README.md

 ## Introduction

 Embeat is a music recommendation system built on Spotify acoustic feature data.
-It encodes audio features into vectors via a **contrastive learning model** and combines them with a **collaborative filtering model** and the **multi-channel recall strategy** to deliver high-quality music recommendations.
+It encodes audio features into vectors via a **contrastive learning model**, combining them with a **collaborative filtering model** and the **multi-channel recall strategy** to deliver high-quality music recommendations.

 **Key Features:**